conor52/Conor-McCarthy-Milestone-1-Project/README.md

 # SILENCE

-The objective of this website is to attract potential customers into downloading the Silecne meditation app via this well put together website.
-I give snippets of freely available infomation via the How to Meditate page and answer some of the more obvious queries in my questions page.
+The objective of this website is to attract potential customers into downloading the Silence meditation app via this well put together website.
+I give snippets of freely available information via the How to Meditate page and answer some of the more obvious queries in my questions page.
 I have also provided recommendations on the index.html from esteemed teachers in the field.

 ![Image of Monk](assets/images/monk2.png)